hilalborklu/P.I-works-/mdfile.md

 The user management screen should allow administrators to manage users in the system.
 The following requirements should be met:

-At left the top of the screen there should be a button to be able to a new user and next to that box there should be an option box to hide disabled users.
+-At left the top of the screen there should be a button to be able to a new user and next to that box there should be an option box to hide disabled users.

-At the right top of the screen there should be a button to be able to save the user.
+-At the right top of the screen there should be a button to be able to save the user.

 The page should have 2 side .
 Left half of the screen should keep